 When you sell quality branded merchandise, your business will benefit from the legions of fans walking around sporting your logo like a billboard.
 And you can sell the stoneware mugs customers used to drink out of when they enjoyed a beer in your taproom so they can replicate the experience at home.

 The key to making branded merchandise work for your business is having a good-looking logo and selling high-demand, high-quality items like hats, hoodies, and beer steins.
 Grey Fox Pottery has been creating one-of-a-kind branded stoneware mugs for small businesses for decades.
 We understand the challenges you’re facing because we work with many businesses just like yours.
-Our minimum order is only 48 pieces – enough to commission steins for every seasonal ale you brew, or we can outfit your entire retail operation.
 Contact us today to see your logo on a stoneware badge.
 We can’t wait to help you create merchandise you and your customers will love.